 For retail traders, commodity risk is simpler but just as sharp.
 You hold a position and the price moves against you.
 With leverage, even a small move matters.

 For CFD traders, leverage concentrates that exposure sharply.
 At 100:1, a $10,000 position requires only $100 in margin.
 A 1% adverse move erases that margin entirely.
 Depending on execution speed, the actual loss can exceed the initial deposit if the market gaps through the stop.
-That is why managing this exposure is not optional.
+Active management of this exposure is widely cited as a core element of commodity CFD trading practice.

 Why Commodity Risk Management Matters

 A single unhedged position through a major news release can end a trading account.
-Gold has dropped $100-250 in single sessions following surprise Fed decisions, with multiple FOMC meetings since 2022 producing intraday swings of that magnitude.
+Historically, XAUUSD has shown materially elevated intraday volatility around surprise FOMC decisions, with single-session moves in the $100-250 range on selected occasions according to historical price data.
+Past patterns do not guarantee future results.
 Traders holding overleveraged long positions with no stop-loss had no time to react.

 The pattern repeats with oil, silver, and gas.
 A position sized for normal volatility gets destroyed by an inventory report or geopolitical shock.
 Most traders in this situation weren't underprepared on strategy.
-They were unprepared for how fast the move came, and a broker that widened spreads exactly when they needed clean execution made it worse.
+They were unprepared for how fast the move came.

-A structured framework turns reactive damage control into deliberate risk decisions.
-It covers five stages:
+A structured framework reframes reactive damage control as deliberate risk decisions.
+It typically covers five stages:

 -

-Risk identification: map every price exposure across your open positions and watchlist
+Risk identification: mapping each price exposure across open positions and the watchlist

 -